-The impact of globalisation is considered through integration of international examples and case-studies, in particular within Strategic Sport Management, and Sport in a Global Society modules.

-Additionally, students have the opportunity to gain international experience through study abroad options and through the University's relationship with Camp America.
+The impact of globalisation is considered through integration of international examples and case-studies.
+Additionally, students have the opportunity to gain international experience through study abroad options and through the university's relationship with Camp America.

-The programme aims to develop individuals with a strong theoretical and practical understanding of sport development, physical activity and coaching that is applied to the sports industry to enhance 'professionalism' within the sector.
-The successful completion of the programme will give the graduate the skills necessary to work within and beyond sports sectors and to continue to study at postgraduate levels.
+The programme aims to develop individuals with a both applied theoretical and practical understanding of sport development, physical activity, and coaching that is applied to the sports industry to enhance 'professionalism' within the sector.
+The successful completion of the programme will give the graduate the skills necessary to work within and beyond sports sectors and to continue to study at Level 6 to achieve a BA Honours Degree in Sport Development and Coaching.